VeronikaRuliskova/help/docs/send-bulk-sms-different-text.md

 action=sendsmsall2&username=testuser&password=test123&number=420606123456;420607123456&data0=Hello1&data1=Hello2
 ```

-Response to this command is the same as in [“sendsmsall” action] for Bulk SMS with same text (send-bulk-sms-same-text.md#sendsmsall-action)
+Response to this command is the same as in [“sendsmsall” action](send-bulk-sms-same-text.md#sendsmsall-action) for Bulk SMS with same text.